Click on each of the topics below to learn more and find useful resources.

 For United Kingdom (UK) Citizens, if you are eligible for a state pension, you can qualify for access to the Spanish Public Health Care System with an S1 form.

 If you’re unsure which insurer meets requirements, we can guide you.
-We provide introductions to leading private insurance providers so you can find the right cover at the right cost to meet your needs.
+Help at Hand Spain provide introductions to English speaking leading private insurance providers so you can find the right cover at the right cost to meet your needs.

 Tip: If you are not eligible for Spanish Health Care, and private health insurance is costly, after one year you may want to consider Convenio Especial, learn more about this in our Planning your Health Care Guide.